sverweij/dependency-cruiser/doc/options-reference.md

 the arguments you passed it for files it can parse - typically TypeScript or JavaScript sources.
 Only in a next step it considers other file types, like when you include a picture from a `.jsx`.
-This approach means dependency-cruiser only finds these file types when they're reachable from parseable file types.
+This approach means dependency-cruiser only finds these file types when they're reachable from parsable file types.

 If you want to run orphan or reachability rules against these file types, however you might want include them in the first scan already.
 To do so you can pass